fi5u/Click-Type/ROADMAP.md

 - ~~add numbers~~
 - ~~caps lock should activate secondary punctuation on the punctuation row~~
 - ~~add a settings screen/row, where speed and auto capitalize can be set~~
-- highlight predictive words differently
+- ~~highlight predictive words differently~~
 - give some visual indicator (perhaps animation) that focus has moved to first predicted word
 - use most-used own words instead of default words (perhaps once the count gets above a certain number)
 - ~~provide a key explaining symbols (plus display current speed)~~
 - ~~persist outputDisplay content~~
 - add GA
-- support touch - nav text changes to 'tap', detect tap for select
+- ~~support touch - nav text changes to 'tap', detect tap for select~~
 - ~~on clicking button, scroll output to bottom~~
 - add clear button, (with confirmation)
 - write the readme
+- prevent wrap on rows